thallada/modmapper/README.md

 ## Development Install

-1. Install and run postgres.
+1. Install and run postgres (v15 or later).
 2. Create postgres user and database (and add uuid extension while you're there ):